quartiq/miniconf/web/README.md

 - `#/discover/{broker}/{wildcard}` discovers device prefixes.
 - `#/browse/{broker}/{prefix}` opens an active prefix.
+- Hash query `endpoint=` preserves an optional WebSocket path and query.
-- `?path=` selects a subtree.
+- Hash query `path=` selects a subtree.
 The default is the empty root path.
-- `?log=1` opens the log from startup.
+- Document query `log=1` opens the log from startup, for example `?log=1#/discover/...`.

 `{broker}` is the WebSocket broker authority. `mqtt:8083` means `ws://mqtt:8083`;
 `wss+broker.example:8084` means `wss://broker.example:8084`.
+The connection form itself accepts full `ws://` and `wss://` URLs such as `wss://mqtt.quartiq.de:1239/path/to/socket` and starts empty rather than guessing a broker.

 ## Browser/Broker Matrix